joeax/svidget/packages/svidget/vibespec.md

 - **Scope**: The location context where the library is running, either in a widget (SVG) `widget` scope, or on the web page (HTML) `page` scope.
 - **Proxy**: A wrapper around a widget or its properties that allows for event registration and invocation in the web context.
 - **Binding Selector**: A special syntax used to bind widget parameters to SVG attributes or elements, allowing for dynamic updates and interactions.
-- **Standalone**: A mode in which the widget is loaded on the page but no communication link is established.
+- **Standalone**: A mode in which the widget is loaded on the page but no communication link is established, or when SVG is navigated to directly in the browser.

 ## References